Anu-Lead/Anu-Lead/README.md

 </div>

-### <div align="center">I'm Anuoluwa Akinsola, a Software Developer (Backend Dev)👨‍💻 working with 0 - 1 years experience.
+### <div align="center">I'm Anuoluwa Akinsola, a Software Developer (Backend Dev)👨‍💻 with 6 months - 1 year working experience.
 I am a Leader with inclusive mindset.🚀 I have the capacity to work effectively with teams of developers and can effectively lead team to achieve a common goal.</div>

 - 🔭 I’m open for Junior Backend Developer Role!